AndyStubbs/AlienABC/README.md

 # Alien ABC

 Alien ABC is a fun and educational 2D platformer where players control an alien on a mission to spell words by collecting letters.
 Each level challenges the player to gather the correct letters to form a word and unlock doors to progress to the next stage.
-It's perfect for players looking for a mix of entertainment and learning!

 ## Features
 - **Platformer gameplay**: Jump, run, and explore levels while avoiding enemies.
 - **Educational twist**: Spell different words to advance through levels.
 - **Dynamic combat**: Collect stars and throw them at enemies to clear your path.
-- **Levels**: Each level introduces new words to spell, stars to collect, and obstacles to overcome.
+- **Levels**: Each level introduces a new word to spell.

 ---